Article Badge Image

 Access to live advisor Premium accounts only No Yes

-Betterment is one of the major robo-advisor companies that sprung up when robo-advisors were first gaining traction.
+Betterment is one of the significant robo-advisor companies that sprung up when robo-advisors first gained traction.

-Then, Betterment automatically invests your money in a range of low-fee exchange-traded funds (ETFs), giving you exposure to a wide swath of the stock and bond markets.
+Then, Betterment automatically invests your money in a range of low-fee exchange-traded funds (ETFs), exposing you to a wide swath of the stock and bond markets.

-Betterment also offers benefits for hands-on investors, letting you design your own portfolio while still taking advantage of the robo-advisor software’s ability to optimize tax strategies and provide a clear picture of your investments.
+Betterment also benefits hands-on investors, letting you design your portfolio while taking advantage of the robo-advisor software's ability to optimize tax strategies and provide a clear picture of your investments.

 Mobile apps are available on iOS and Android devices.